The Society shall be called the "Paediatric Pathology Society".

-The aims of the Society shall be to promote paediatric pathology in its widest sense, embracing all the disciplines having a relevant connection to paedatric pathology.
+The aims of the Society shall be to promote expertise and research in paediatric pathology in its widest sense, embracing all disciplines having a relevant connection to paediatric pathology.

 3. ORGANIZATION AND MANAGEMENT